borkenware/spoonfeed/USAGE.md

-# Using SpoonFeed
+# Using Spoonfeed

 ## Writing markdown
-SpoonFeed uses a markdown superset to give more possibility to documentation writers.
+Spoonfeed uses a markdown superset to give more possibility to documentation writers.
 This superset has been designed to be easy to read for people reading the markdown files and to not be ugly.

 ### Document Linking
+TBD

+#### Using refs
 TBD

 ### Alert Boxes